mceSystems/javascript/README.md

   <a name="objects--grouped-shorthand"></a><a name="3.7"></a>
   - [3.5](#objects--grouped-shorthand) Group your shorthand properties at the beginning of your object declaration.

     > Why?
-It's easier to tell which properties are using the shorthand.
+It"s easier to tell which properties are using the shorthand.

     ```javascript
-    const anakinSkywalker = 'Anakin Skywalker';
+    const anakinSkywalker = "Anakin Skywalker";
-    const lukeSkywalker = 'Luke Skywalker';
+    const lukeSkywalker = "Luke Skywalker";

     // bad
     const obj = {